-The Festival screens the latest film releases direct from Ireland.
+The Festival screens thought-provoking and popular film releases direct from Ireland.
 Its mission is to bring contemporary Irish screen culture and entertainment to Australian audiences.

 Australia and Ireland share strong bonds - almost one third of Australians claim some Irish ancestry - but celebrations of this shared heritage are rare.